Carnagion/dissertation/proposal/proposal.typ

 = Plan

-The overall work plan is to start off by investigating previous approaches to the problem and establishing a mathematical model, as any further work will be reliant on this.
+The overall work plan is to first investigate prior approaches to the problem and establish a mathematical model, as any further work will be reliant on this.
 Then, the branch-and-bound algorithm to solve the problem according to the model will be implemented and later extended with a rolling window, followed by the mathematical programming and dynamic programming algorithms.

 Analysis and evaluation of the implemented algorithms will take place throughout the development process.
 The development of the visualisation tool will therefore also start early in order to assist with the analysis.